stanikae/FungiPhyloGen/README.md

 ```

 ### 3. Setup Environments
 FPG uses modular environments.
-You should create these in a central location (especially for HPC usage) and reference that path in nextflow.config.
+You should create these in a central location (especially for HPC usage) and reference that path in FungiPhyloGen.config.

 ```bash
 conda env create --file lib/fpgtrimReads.yml --solver=libmamba -y